In this article, we'll be walking you through setting up an Apple device for monitoring.

 Step 10: All done!

-When you see the green check mark, your child's device is now connected to Bark and being monitored whenever your child is home and connected to the same WiFi as the computer.
+When you see the green check mark, it means that your child's device is now connected to Bark.
+Their activities will be monitored whenever your child is home and connected to the same Wi-Fi as the computer.
 You will begin receiving notifications about potential issues from the Apple device's texts (including most deleted ones!), saved photo/video, notes, and web browsing.